 If you’re flying, you’ll have to deal with security, but this may not be as big of a hassle as you’d expect.
 Wearing your corset on the outside and being willing to take it off to go through the security checkpoint is the easiest, but a pat down and the other corsets in your bag can also help explain the profusion of metal on your person, particularly if you are otherwise well-presented and polite to the security agents.
 Underbusts will be easier to sit in for prolonged periods of time and easier to take on and off quickly, and having the back support as you lug your corset-filled carry-on to your gate can be a small blessing.

-Lastly, as you are disboarding from your flight or train, try to wait until most of the other passengers have already gotten off the flight.
-There’s nothing fun about standing in the middle of the aisle holding a bag of steel as other passengers fiddle with the overhead bins, then trying not to hit any other passengers who may still be seated in the head with said bag of steel as you walk towards the door.
+Lastly, as you are disembarking from your flight or train, try to wait until most of the other passengers have already gotten off the flight.
+There’s nothing fun about standing in the middle of the aisle holding a bag of steel as other passengers fiddle with the overhead bins, then trying not to hit any other still-seated passengers in the head with said bag of steel as you walk towards the door.
 Boarding is a little trickier, since you’re probably going to be stuck holding a heavy bag and hitting people in the head regardless, but you can still minimize the time in line by waiting till the end if you have preassigned seating anyway.

 What tricks and tips do you employ when traveling with corsets?